Cloud-based PBX: 4 tips for small businesses

 A good HPBX plan should be able to keep pace with your business.
 Look for a plan that has flexible upgrade options and can integrate with a wider range of communication services.
 Unified communications managed by a single provider are much easier to work with than services from several sources.

 Many HPBX providers turn a profit by offering bundled services that most clients would leave underutilised.
 When choosing a provider, focus on their available subscription plans and choose one that fits your business—neither more nor less than what you need.

 Alltel Australia has been supporting enterprises of all sizes for over a decade.
-If you’re looking for an HPBX solution tailored to the unique needs of your small business, get in touch with us at 1300 ALLTEL or visit our Business Phone Solutions page.
+If you’re looking for an HPBX solution tailored to the unique needs of your small business, get in touch with us at 1300 ALLTEL or visit our Business Phone Systems page.